-Will joining a sorority or fraternity have a negative impact on my grades?
+Will joining a sorority or fraternity have a negative affect on my grades?

-Academic achievement is the foundational value of all sororities and fraternities.
+Academic achievement is foundational value of all Greek letter organizations.
 Academic standards include maintaining a minimum GPA and academic support initiatives such as tutoring, study sessions, and other programs to assist members.
-Students who utilize these resources and properly balance their time commitments will find that membership will enhance their academic performance.
+Students who utilize these resources and properly balance their time commitments will find that Greek membership will enhance their academic performance.
 Studies have consistently found that sorority and fraternity members tend to be significantly more likely to graduate and report more satisfaction with their university experience than unaffiliated students.